 We’ve mentioned a few times that a simple repair or adjustment may be all you need to fix your denture issues.
 Only a skilled dentist can make that call, which is why it’s so important to visit your practice for regular checkups.

-During your checkups, you can mention any issues you’ve experienced and have your dentist address these matters directly.
+During your regular dental visits, you can mention any issues you’ve experienced and have your dentist address these matters directly.
 Comfortable dentures and a healthy smile are just a visit away.

 Learn More About Dentures